ecmwf/anemoi-configs/configs/aifs/aifs-single-mse-1.0/README.md

 For the o96 resolution it is possible to fit the model all on 1 40GB gpu, so `config.hardware.num_gpus_per_model` can be set to 1.

+> [!CAUTION]
-> **Note:** Anemoi has been built with slurm in mind, if you are using a job system other then slurm, and find issues, please raise an issue on the appropriate anemoi repository.
+> Anemoi has been built with slurm in mind, if you are using a job system other then slurm, and find issues, please raise an issue on the appropriate anemoi repository.

 ### Datasets